 Additionally, leg reps are encouraged to engage in each stage of the advocacy cycle.

-At the Leg Reps Learn webinar series you can learn from experts, legislators and other school board members.
+At the Advocacy Insights webinar series you can learn from experts, legislators and other school board members.
 The webinars will help Legislative Representatives engage fellow board members and legislators in preparation for the WSSDA General Assembly and the next legislative session.
 All school board members are welcome!